wiedehopf/tar1090/README-query.md

 - nowebgl - force rendering without WebGL.
 - tableInView - button V / only show aircraft in view in the table
 - screenshot - For automatic screenshotting, disables updates after the first load of all aircraft in view
+- SiteLat=45.0 SiteLon=10.0 - Override the receiver location for this visit

 ## Toggles